The Three Account Types and Their Purposes

 Stage 3: Funded Prop Firm Accounts

-Managing multiple funded accounts: Once funded, many traders pass multiple evaluations at the same firm or across 2–3 firms, creating a portfolio of funded accounts.
-YMI members have collectively surpassed $50M in funded capital this way.
+Managing multiple funded accounts: Some traders eventually operate multiple evaluations or funded accounts at the same firm or across 2–3 firms.
 The key: treat each funded account as a professional responsibility, not a gambling stake.
 The trailing drawdown rules require the same discipline that personal capital trading requires — the main difference is you're protecting access to someone else's capital rather than your own.

 Which Stage Are You In?